premchander-revature/interviewquestions/SQL/SQLinterviewquestions/SQLinterviewquestions.md

 ---

-30.How do you eliminate duplication in a database?
+30.How to reduce the Data redundancy in a database?

 ![Easy](<https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg>)